 One of the ways we can challenge ableism is by thinking about how disabled kids can take part in experiences non-disabled children do, when we make proper accommodations.
 This children’s book about disability is an excellent example of that!

-Moses loves playing on his drum.
+Moses loves playing his drum.
 Though he can’t hear the sound because he is deaf, he can feel the vibration of the drum on his hand.
 He’s excited to go to a concert with his classmates, who are all deaf as well.
 Their teacher promises there will be a big surprise, and they can’t wait to find out what it is!

 The book also includes American Sign Language at the bottom of each page, with Moses teaching key words and phrases from the story.
 (Recommended for ages 4 – 8)